 “WE’RE ADULTS AND WE CAN LEAVE IF WE WANT TO!
 NOW GIVE ME BACK MY WIFE, I’VE CALLED THE POLICE!!”
 Then just start mowing ’em down with an AR15, which I hear are quite easy to come by in the USA.

-Jake was constantly positioned as better than his wife, as if she was the problem.
-He was successful, older, grounded.
-She was younger, wilder, a wannabe rockstar, just starting out in her profession.
-That was framed as Jake > Alice.
+Jake was constantly positioned as better than his wife as if she was the problem.
+He was portrayed as successful, older, and grounded.
+She was cast as younger, wilder, a wannabe rockstar, just starting out in her profession.
+It was framed like Jake > Alice.
 When truly he was just a weak and tedious blowhard who should have known better and fought harder for his wife.

-Any twists or turns in the plot that might be there for a gasp-worthy moment are drowned out by the minutia-style of the writing that bogs you down in details and inner thoughts and edit-worthy paragraphs, and the ridiculous way the plot was fleshed out and events unfolded.
+Any twists or turns that might be there for a gasp-worthy moment are drowned out by the minutia-style of the writing.
+You are bogged down in details and inner thoughts and edit-worthy paragraphs, the ridiculous way the plot was fleshed out and events unfolded.

 Newlyweds Alice and Jake are a picture-perfect couple.
 Alice, once a singer in a well-known rock band, is now a successful lawyer.
 Jake is a partner in an up-and-coming psychology practice.
 Their life together holds endless possibilities.
 After receiving an enticing wedding gift from one of Alice’s prominent clients, they decide to join an exclusive and mysterious group known only as The Pact.